taylorsmcclure/AwesomeBot/README.md

 Setup
 -----

-1. Create a new Discord account for the bot
+1. Create a new Discord bot application [here](https://discordapp.com/developers/applications/me)
-2. Make sure you have at least one mutual server with the bot's account
+2. Make sure you have at least one mutual server with the bot account
 3. Clone this repository or download ZIP
 4. Get [NodeJS](https://nodejs.org/en/) and NPM if you need to
 5. Run `npm install` in the bot's directory to install the dependencies and then `node start.js` to get started!

 You'll be prompted for authentication and configuration details, but here's a quick overview:
  - **auth.json**:
-    - `email`: Email address for the bot's Discord account
+    - `token`: Authentication token for the bot account
+    - `client_id`: The ID of your Discord bot application, found on the OAuth registration page
-    - `password`: Password for the bot's Discord account
+    - `avatar_url`: *(optional)* A link to the avatar icon for the bot
     - `google_api_key`: Used for YouTube and Image Search queries, and can be found [here](https://console.developers.google.com/).
 Make sure to add the YouTube Data API to your account.
     - `custom_search_id`: ID of an image-search Google CSE.
 Create a [custom search engine](https://cse.google.com/cse/create/new) that is configured to emulated Google Image Search
     - `giphy_api_key`: [API key from Giphy](http://api.giphy.com/submit) for GIF search